beta-finance/Omni-Protocol/README.md

 a robust foundation for fostering a more inclusive and efficient financial ecosystem.

-There are eight files that are in the scope for the audit:
+There are eight files that make up the core protocol:
 - `OmniPool.sol`: The main contract of the protocol, responsible for managing configurations and risk management for the protocol.
 - `OmniToken.sol`: Contract responsible for handling pooling assets that may be used as collateral and are borrowable for the protocol.
 - `OmniTokenNoBorrow.sol`: Contract responsible for handling deposits of tokens that are not borrowable, i.e. will only be used as collateral for the protocol.